3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning: Experiments

-\textbf{Analysis.} As shown in Table~\ref{tab:a-eqa}, SnapMem significantly outperforms previous methods in both accuracy and efficiency.
+\textbf{Analysis.} As shown in Table~\ref{tab:a-eqa}, 3D-Mem significantly outperforms previous methods in both accuracy and efficiency.
 The major takeaways are as follows: 1) The superior performance in open-ended embodied question answering highlights the advantages of using snapshots as a memory format, which store richer and more flexible visual information for the VLM to address complex questions.
 In contrast, object-based memory systems, which use either image crops or language captions to represent objects and spatial relationships, are less robust when handling diverse questions, as they rely on rigid object-level features.
-2) The multi-frame VLM implemented by OpenEQA also achieves inferior results, despite using a similar snapshot-based representation, because this baseline linearly selects episodic frames and includes excessive repetitive or irrelevant information for the questions.
-In contrast, SnapMem creates an average of 10.94 memory snapshots from 39.76 egocentric observations after each episode.
+2) The multi-frame VLM implemented by OpenEQA also achieves inferior results, despite using a similar multi-view imagesrepresentation, because this baseline linearly selects episodic frames and includes excessive repetitive or irrelevant information for the questions.
+In contrast, 3D-Mem creates an average of 10.94 memory snapshots from 39.76 egocentric observations after each episode.
 After prefiltering with $K=10$, only 3.26 memory snapshots are retained as direct input for VLMs.
-These results demonstrate the compactness and efficiency of SnapMem as scene memory.
+These results demonstrate the compactness and efficiency of 3D-Mem as scene memory.